Tkemper2/Mit/README.md

 >- [Motor]()
 >- [Servo]()

 We then imported the LEGO pieces.
 A good way of doing this is to use [BrinkLink Studio 2.0](https://www.bricklink.com/v3/studio/download.page).
 It's free, easy-to-use and it gives you access to a 3d model of all LEGO pieces.
 It also lets you assemble parts to build LEGOs directly within the application, but here we're only interested in the 3d model of the parts.
-Once we have selected the part we want in brinklink, we can't export it directly to fusion 3260.
+Once we have selected the part we want in brinklink, we can't export it directly to Fusion 360.
 Here's how to do it:

 >- In BrinkLing Studio 2.0, select File > Export As > "Collada" (.dae)
 >- Use an online converter to convert your file from .dae to .stl.
 Here is a link to a converter: [Link](https://imagetostl.com/convert/file/dae/to/stl)
 >- Import the file into Fusion 360
 >- Rescale your lego part to a factor of exactly 0.04

-First, choose the part you would like to import into Fusion 360.
-Then proceed as follows
+Here's a short example video showing all the steps:
+"Mettre vidéo"

 Once all the parts have been imported.
 We were able to start designing the car.
+Design is a long and sometimes complicated process.
+The right solution doesn't come out on the first try, and sometimes you have to try again and again to get it right.
+There are a number of factors to take into account.
+In our case, we wanted the car to turn quickly.
+Which implies to have a small turning radius. ...